 - Serial number of the vaccine batch (if available)

-Exemption for Previously Infected Persons
+Immunity Status For Previously Infected Persons

 Please see the MOPH website for the latest updates.
-As the rules can be revised at any time, we strongly recommend that you check this regularly for any changes that may affect your plans.
+As the rules can be revised at any time, we strongly recommend you check this regularly for any changes that may affect your plans.

 Sources: MOPH, Ministry of Interior, Discover Qatar